 Walnut Snowball Cookies

-If you’re still unsure of what to make this Christmas for friends and family and don’t want to force them to eat something they may be able to tell is low in carbs, these cookies are your best bet!
-They won’t be able to tell the difference and if you did want to make a batch rolling them in normal sugar for the non-ketoers you can easily adapt this recipe.
-If walnut snowball cookies are on your list of recipes this year, it’s going to be a great one!
+If you’re still unsure of what to make this Christmas for friends and family and want to try to make snowball cookies keto, this is the recipe for you!
+Even though these cookies are sugar and gluten free, your family won’t even be able to tell these cookies are low in carbs.
+The soft keto snowball cookies just melt in your mouth.
+They are your best bet for even the pickiest holiday eaters!
+If you did want to make a batch that’s rolled in normal sugar for the non-ketoers you can easily adapt this recipe.
+If walnut keto snowball cookies are on your list of recipes this year, it’s going to be a great one!

 Recipe can be quickly added to MyFitnessPal – Search “KetoConnect – Walnut Snowball Cookies”